Angluca/cex/docs/README.md

 ## Developer Tools

 CEX language is designed for improving developer experience with C, `./cex` CLI contains key tools for managing project, running apps, debugging, unit testing and fuzzing.

 ### Sanitizers
 CEX enables sanitizers by default if they are supported by your OS and compiler.
 ASAN/UBSAN are extremely useful for catching bugs.
-Also CEX uses sanitizers for call stack printouts for `uassert()`. `clang` has the best sanitizer support across many platforms, `gcc` sanitizers are supported on Linux.
+Also, CEX uses sanitizers for call stack printouts for `uassert()`. `clang` has the best sanitizer support across many platforms, `gcc` sanitizers are supported on Linux.

 Default sanitizer arguments:
 ```c